Lytkini/kaspersky-test-task/Lytkin_tets_task_ru_en.md

    $Kernel32 = Add-Type -MemberDefinition $MethodDefinition -Name "Kernel32" -Namespace "Win32" -PassThru
    ```

-   The `PassThru` parameter commands PowerShell to pass created object.
+   The `PassThru` parameter commands PowerShell to pass the created object.

 4. Use the `$Kernal32` object to call the `CopyFile` function: